Chapter 5 : Spare the Guilt, Spoil the Captain

 They held their breath as they scurried up the staircase to the girl's dorm.
 As Edie shut the door behind her, they released a collective exhale.

 "I mean, he has ulterior motives — "

 "I cannot believe I just saw that — "

 " — and he looked ridiculous — "

 " — and… I still can't believe it!"

-!"
+"That bastard!"
 Rona's voice shook the room.
 Heads turned and mouths snapped shut.
 She stood by the doorway, fists clenched.
 "I'm going to… hurt him.
 A lot!"
 She couldn't withhold the flush coming to her cheeks.
-"And… and in the most excruciatingly torturous way possible!
+"And… and in the most excruciatingly torturous way possible!"